Early Admission - College of Health Professions

 - Complete the SUNY Upstate 3+3 DPT application and submit the $65 application fee*.
 Applications open on September 1.
 On the application, select the year you hope to enroll.
 For example, if you're graduating high school in 2015, select 2018.
 Do not submit a SUNY application for SUNY Upstate for admission to Physical Therapy.

 - Submit an application to the participating undergraduate college(s).
 To be guaranteed a place in the 3+3 DPT program, students must be accepted by both a participating undergraduate college and by SUNY Upstate.

-- If your high school uses Naviance for transcripts, please have them mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance.
+- Official high school transcript.
+If your high school uses Naviance for transcripts, please have them mail your official transcript to our office as SUNY Upstate is not able to receive transcripts electronically from Naviance.

 - While the deadline is February 1, we recommend applicants submit their application by January 2.
 All supporting documents must be post-marked by February 1.
 It is the applicant’s responsibility to ensure that all items are received on time.
 If you have a question about whether anything is missing from your application, please call our office at (315) 464-4570.